-- 4. The IOPC notes that the Home Office Guidance 20206 emphasises that disciplinary matters will ordinarily be expected to proceed notwithstanding the possibility of a criminal prosecution: - 7.81 Where there are possible or outstanding criminal proceedings against an officer, these will not normally delay the misconduct proceedings.
-They will only delay proceedings under the Conduct Regulations where the appropriate authority considers such action would prejudice the outcome of the criminal case. - 7.82 The presumption is that action for misconduct should be taken prior to, or in parallel with, any criminal proceedings.
+4. The IOPC notes that the Home Office Guidance 20206 emphasises that disciplinary matters will ordinarily be expected to proceed even if there is the possibility of a criminal prosecution:

+"7.81 Where there are possible or outstanding criminal proceedings against an officer, these will not normally delay the misconduct proceedings.
+They will only delay proceedings under the Conduct Regulations where the appropriate authority considers such action would prejudice the outcome of the criminal case.

+7.82 The presumption is that action for misconduct should be taken prior to, or in parallel with, any criminal proceedings.
 Where it is determined that prejudice to the outcome of the criminal case would result, then this decision shall be kept under regular review to avoid any unreasonable delay to the misconduct proceedings.
-If there is any doubt then advice should be sought from the Crown Prosecution Service (CPS) or other relevant prosecuting authority. - 7.83 Where potential prejudice is identified, the proceedings under the Conduct Regulations will proceed as normal up until the referral of a case to misconduct proceedings or an accelerated misconduct hearing.
+If there is any doubt, then advice should be sought from the Crown Prosecution Service (CPS) or other relevant prosecuting authority.

+7.83 Where potential prejudice is identified, the proceedings under the Conduct Regulations will proceed as normal up until the referral of a case to misconduct proceedings or an accelerated misconduct hearing.
 The matter will be investigated under the relevant regime and the investigation report submitted.
 The appropriate authority will then decide whether there is a case to answer in respect of misconduct or gross misconduct or neither.
-Where there is a case to answer, no referral to misconduct proceedings or an accelerated misconduct hearing will take place if this would prejudice the criminal proceedings, as per Regulation 10 of the Conduct Regulations. - 5.
-However, in appropriate cases Regulation 9 Police (Conduct) Regulations 2012, and Regulation 10 Police (Conduct) Regulations 2020, as applicable, can be utilised in order to protect against prejudice to criminal proceedings. - 6.
-The IOPC will encourage and expect an open dialogue with the Appropriate Authority in respect of these matters. - 7.
-The IOPC will ensure that the subject and the victim are kept updated as to the decisions that are made, the processes being followed, and the relevant timescales.
+Where there is a case to answer, no referral to misconduct proceedings or an accelerated misconduct hearing will take place if this would prejudice the criminal proceedings, as per Regulation 10 of the Conduct Regulations.'

+- 5. However, in appropriate cases, Regulation 9 Police (Conduct) Regulations 2012, and Regulation 10 Police (Conduct) Regulations 2020, as applicable, can be used to protect against prejudice to criminal proceedings. - 6.
+The IOPC will encourage and expect an open dialogue with the AA on these matters. - 7.
+The IOPC will ensure that the subject(s) and the victim(s) are kept updated about the decisions made, the processes being followed, and the relevant timescales.

-It is hoped that these provisions will enable disciplinary matters to proceed as expeditiously as possible, notwithstanding the introduction of the VRR Scheme.
-Of course, the IOPC will be receptive to any feedback regarding the impact of the Scheme, which will be kept under review.
+It is hoped these provisions will enable disciplinary matters to proceed as quickly as possible, despite the introduction of the VRR scheme.
+Of course, the IOPC will be eceptive to any feedback about the impact of the scheme, which will be kept under review.

-6 Conduct, Efficiency and Effectiveness: Statutory Guidance on Professional Standards and Integrity in Policing Issued by the Home Office
+6 Conduct, Efficiency and Effectiveness: Statutory Guidance on Professional Standards and Integrity in Policing issued by the Home Office.